Common questions about Site Servers

 Jobs that were printed to a local print serverA print server is a system responsible for hosting print queues and sharing printer resources to desktops.
 Users submit print jobs to a print server rather then directly to the printer itself.
 A print server can be a dedicated server but on many networks this server also performs other tasks, such as file serving prior to an outage are redisplayed in your held jobs list a few minutes after the Application Server becomes unavailable.

 Yes, if the Site Server is online and the advanced config keyA config key stores information about a specific advanced setting in PaperCut.
 Config keys are editable by an administrator in the Config Editor. system.site.offline-change-print-job-settings.enabledis set to Y, then users are able to change the settings of held print jobs during an Application Server outage.
-For more information, see Configure the ability to change print job settings at the MFD.
+For more information, see Configure the ability to change attributes of print jobs at the device.